Owen Hatherley: Politics

 Hatherley has described himself as a communist "at least in the sense in which the word was used in The Communist Manifesto".
 He wrote that "revolution might be a rather exciting thing, one that would transform the world, and transform space, for the better.
 Worth doing.
 Why not try it."

+Amidst Russia's invasion of Ukraine, Hatherley argued that the political left must fully support Ukraine, writing, "Ukraine is a fake country only in the ways that all countries are fake, and it is real in the way that any others are real.
+It has the same right to exist and the same right to peace as any others."